-- Make your check or money order payable to: PA DEPT OF REVENUE. - Write (1) your complete SSN, (2) "2014 PA-V", and (3) day-time telephone number on your check or money order.
-If you are filing a joint return, enter the complete SSN of the tax-payer shown first on your return.
+- Make your check or money order payable to: PA DEPT OF REVENUE. - Write (1) your complete SSN, (2) "2015 PA-V", and (3) daytime telephone number on your check or money order.
+If you are filing a joint return, enter the complete SSN of the taxpayer shown first on your return.
 The department will need your complete SSN to more quickly and accurately apply your payment.

 Do not staple your check or money order to your return.
-Please place your payment in an envelope with your PA-40 tax return using the "Payment Enclosed" address provided in the mailing instructions on Page 23.
+Please place your payment in an envelope with your PA-40 tax return using the "Payment Enclosed" address provided in the mailing instructions below.